taruncse/HeadFirstDesignPattern/README.md

 **A game on Duck**

-**Feature: The game can show a large variety of duck species swimming and making quacking sounds.
+**Feature:** The game can show a large variety of duck species swimming and making quacking sounds.
-Features:
-1. Duck will make sound (but not all duck)
+ *	Duck will make sound (but not all duck)
-2. Duck will fly (but not all duck)
+ *  Duck will fly (but not all duck)
-3. Duck will have it’s own outlook.
+ *  Duck will have it’s own outlook.
-4. Duck will swim.**
+ *  Duck will swim.

 **Design Principles:**
  *  Identify the aspects of your application that vary and separate them from what stays the same.